 For FR2-2,

-- P=11-TSSBTSMTCperiod, when candidate beam detection RS is not overlapped with measurement gap and candidate beam detection RS is partially overlapped with SMTC occasion (TSSB < TSMTCperiod).
+- P=11-TSSBTSMTCperiod, when candidate beam detection RS is not overlapped with GAP and candidate beam detection RS is partially overlapped with SMTC occasion (TSSB < TSMTCperiod).

-- P is Psharing factor, when candidate beam detection RS is not overlapped with measurement gap and candidate beam detection RS is fully overlapped with SMTC occasion (TSSB = TSMTCperiod).
+- P is Psharing factor, when candidate beam detection RS is not overlapped with GAP and candidate beam detection RS is fully overlapped with SMTC occasion (TSSB = TSMTCperiod).

-- P=11-TSSBMGRP - TSSBTSMTCperiod, when candidate beam detection RS is partially overlapped with measurement gap and candidate beam detection RS is partially overlapped with SMTC occasion (TSSB < TSMTCperiod) and SMTC occasion is not overlapped with measurement gap and
+- P=11-TSSBMGRP - TSSBTSMTCperiod, when candidate beam detection RS is partially overlapped with GAP and candidate beam detection RS is partially overlapped with SMTC occasion (TSSB < TSMTCperiod) and SMTC occasion is not overlapped with GAP and

 - TSMTCperiod ≠ MGRP or